 Dr. Clea Sarnquist holds a DrPH and an MPH from UC Berkeley.
 She co-directs the Peds Residency Global Health Scholarly Concentration.
 Her research interests include program evaluation, infectious disease prevention, and program management.
 She has developed and implemented research as varied as behavioral and clinical characteristics of HIV-infected adults in California, gender-based violence prevention in Kenyan adolescents, and measles vaccination in Mexico.
 She is a member of the American Public Health Association where she has served on various committees and is a former board member of the MayView Community Health Center, which serves the low-income population in northern Santa Clara County.

 Rasika received her MPH in Maternal and Child Health from UC Berkeley and has experience working in India and sub-Saharan Africa.
 Prior to coming to Stanford, she was involved in a variety of projects within the Global Health Group at UCSF, including global health metrics development for social franchise organizations, analysis of national data, program coordination, and research projects aimed at understanding factors that influence quality of care for family planning services in India and Kenya.
 Before that, she was a core manager of the monitoring and evaluation team for three telemedicine projects in rural Bihar and Uttar Pradesh, focused specifically on childhood disease and women’s health services.
 She is the Program Officer for the Scholarly Concentration Program in the Peds Residency.
 Rasika can be contacted with questions regarding the scholarly concentrations or about ongoing research projects.

-Jenny received her MPH from University of Washington and has worked in China, Kazakhstan, Namibia and all over Eastern Africa with UNICEF (micronutrient malnutrition), I-TECH (HIV training for health workers), and World Vision (orphans and vulnerable children).
-She can be contacted with questions regarding the Pediatric Global Health scholarly concentration for residents and the Mary Duke Biddle Clinical Scholars program.
+Jenny received her MPH from University of Washington and has worked in China, Kazakhstan, Namibia and Eastern Africa with UNICEF (micronutrient malnutrition), I-TECH (HIV training for health workers), and World Vision (orphans and vulnerable children).
+She can be contacted with questions regarding the Pediatric Global Health scholarly concentration for residents and the Global Child Health Travel Scholarship program.

 Timeline of Pediatric Global Health efforts at Stanford/Packard